TrueHopolok/VladOS/README.md

 This is a personal project created to practice **web development** and **API integration** skills.

 The project’s main focus is a **Telegram bot**, designed with a modular command system that makes it easy to add new features.
 Most of the commands are implemented as small **minigames**, showcasing different approaches to bot interaction and command handling.

+Features that bot itself provides are as follows:
+- Includes gambling mini-games (no real money!) — compete with others for win streaks.
+- Fun commands like **Magic 8 Ball** or **Random Tip** for quick laughs.
+- A clever **Pun System** that adds a playful twist to your messages.

 A secondary focus is on building a **web application** that works hand-in-hand with the bot.
 The website serves as an extension of the bot, providing:
 - A more comprehensive **leaderboard**